tocology/hadoop_python/README.md

 ** On EMR of Amazon Web Service **

 If you want to run this program on EMR, command like below. it will move automatically.
-However, it is important that you have to set up system environment with Amazon Access and Secret keys on your OS before execution.
+First of all, it is important that you have to set up system environment with Amazon Access and Secret keys on your OS before execution.
 ```console
 > python app/MovieSimilarities.py -r emr --items=data/ml-100k/u.item data/ml-100k/u.data > dist/sims.txt
 ```

-However, it will cost more time to finished then previous one; run on your own computer locally because the only one machine moved on.
+However, it will take more time to be finished then previous one; running on your own computer locally is faster because the spec of your machine seems better.
 So, we need more options like below. (with 4 instances)
 ```console
 > python app/MovieSimilarities.py -r emr  --num-ec2-instances 4 --items=data/ml-100k/u.item data/ml-100k/u.data > dist/sims-4-machines.txt
 ```